Village Dog Park

-The Village of Scotia will be offering watercraft rentals this summer.
-Five kayaks, two Hydrobikes, a canoe and two row boats will be available July 8 through August 16, Monday through Friday from 9:00 am to 3:00 pm.
-The watercraft will be rented on a first serve basis, no reservations.
-Fees are five dollars per hour for Village of Scotia residents and ten dollars per hour for non-residents, four hour max.
+The Village of Scotia will be offering watercraft rentals this summer.?
+Five kayaks, a canoe and two row boats will be available July 8 through August 16, Monday through Friday from 9:00 am to 3:00 pm.?
+The watercraft will be rented on a first serve basis, no reservations.?
+Fees are five dollars per hour for Village of Scotia residents and ten dollars per hour for non-residents, four hour max. ? ?
 Watercraft Rental Rules

 Unfortunately, the silt deposited by Hurricane Irene is still affecting the water clarity in Collins Lake making public swimming impossible for this summer. ?The Schenectady County Health Department requires four feet of visibility, and when the clay on the bottom of the lake gets stirred up, we just don’t have that.